dzenanr/dartling/README.md

 * design a domain model in Magic Boxes
 * transform the model into a JSON representation
-* prepare your dartling project based on the [dartling_skeleton] (https://github.com/dzenanr/dartling_skeleton) project
-* copy the JSON representation of the model to your project
-* generate the code for your project from your project
+* generate code from the JSON representation for a new dartling project in [dartling_gen] (https://github.com/dzenanr/dartling_gen)
+* init your model with some data
 * test your model with some data
-* init your model with some data
 * add some specific code if you wish
 * run the prototype application that uses the model and dartling web components